xDaryamo/puccini/puccini-tosca/README.md

 XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
 (The `puccini-clout` tool supports all these formats as input.)

-For YAML you can add the additional `--strict/-y` switch to output a stricter YAML, which adds scalar type tags (such as `!!str`, `!!int`, `!!timestamp`) and outputs all strings in double quotes with no `|` or `>` notations.
+For YAML you can add the additional `--strict/-y` flag to output a stricter YAML, which adds scalar type tags (such as `!!str`, `!!int`, `!!timestamp`) and outputs all strings in double quotes with no `|` or `>` notations.
 This is useful if you are consuming the YAML output with a non-compliant or buggy parser.

-Another YAML-specific switch is `--timestamps`.
-By default Puccini will not allow the YAML "!!timestamp" type in its output.
-This type was included in YAML 1.1 but made optional in YAML 1.2.
+Another YAML-specific flag is `--timestamps/-w`.
+By default Puccini will not allow the YAML `!!timestamp` type in its output, instead emitting a canonical ISO-8601 (RFC-3339) string.
-Most YAML parsers should support it, but in case your YAML 1.2 parser doesn't you can disable this feature by setting this switch to false, in which case a canonical ISO-8601 (RFC-3339) string will be output instead.

-The `--pretty` switch (enabled by default) attempts a more human-readable output, with indentation and color highlighting in terminals.
-Disable this switch for a more compact output.
+Set this flag to true to emit `!!timestamp`.

 ### TOSCA Quirks

-**pucini-tosca** supports "quirks", via the `--quirk/-x` switch, which are variations on the default grammar rules.
+**pucini-tosca** supports "quirks", via the `--quirk/-x` flag, which are variations on the default grammar rules.
 The reason this is required is unfortunate: the low quality of the TOSCA spec, riddled as it is with gaps, inconsistencies, and errors, means that there's too much room for varying interpretations of the spec as well as missing functionality.
 Puccini aims to adhere as